Common Questions and Answers About in Vitro Fertilization (IVF)

 Today, infertile couples and individuals have more options than ever before.
-Ohio Reproductive Medicine in Columbus, Ohio is the the oldest and only fertility clinic is central Ohio.
+Ohio Reproductive Medicine in Columbus, Ohio is the oldest and only fertility clinic in Central Ohio.
 We have decades of experience, stellar success rates, and state-of-the-art facilities to assure our patients are comfortable, confident in our services.

 In Vitro Fertilization is assisted reproductive technology where the egg and sperm are combined in a lab, to create a fertilized egg.
 The fertilized egg is incubated and grows into an embryo.
 3-5 days after fertilization, a selected embryo is transferred to the woman’s uterus where it will hopefully implant in the lining, and develop into a fetus that will become a healthy infant.
 Extra embryos can be frozen for future use, or used in an IVF cycle.

 The initial IVF cycle includes the following steps:

 - Ovarian Stimulation – The intended mother or egg donor receives hormone therapy to stimulate the production of multiple eggs.